What Happens When You Pay Off Your Mortgage?

 What do these final steps entail?

-Now you no longer have monthly mortgage payments to make, you will receive some paperwork to complete.
-Your mortgage lender will write to you with a copy of your title deeds and a closing statement letter to confirm you have repaid your mortgage in full.
+Now that you no longer have monthly mortgage payments to make, you will receive some paperwork to complete.
+Your mortgage lender will write to you with a copy of your title deeds and a closing statement letter to confirm that you have repaid your mortgage in full.

 You may also have to pay an ‘account fee’ if you had any deferrals in your mortgage term, and there may also be an ‘exit fee’ so your mortgage lender can take care of any necessary admin work.